soarlab/FPTuner/README.md

 ```
 cd ./FPTuner
 ```
-3. Run the setup script *at the root directory of FPTuner*:
+3. Run the setup script **at the root directory of FPTuner**:
 ```
 python setup.py install
 ```

+4. Set up the required environment variables.
+The installation script used in the previous step will print out the instruction of setting up the related environment variables.
+Please follow the instruction for the setup.

+# Running a "Hello World" Example